PERINATOLOGIYA I PEDIATRIYA PIP_02_2019Scientific and practical journal

 Letter to the Editor must not exceed 7 pages (excluding references).
 An abstract is not required with this type of manuscripts.
 A letter can be signed by no more than 4 authors and can have no more than 5 references and 1 figure or table.

-Each institution wh ere research studies are conducted has expert committee.
+Expert institutional conclusion for publishing.
+Each institution where research studies are conducted has expert committee.
 The main aim of the expert committee is to provide pre-publish review of articles (publishing and ethical standards, approval of institutional ethic committee, confidentiality, innovation of article reports, conflict of interest, etc.).
 The result of this review is an approval for possibility of publication which is submitted with the cover letter and manuscript.

 Components of manuscript